CDAGaming/CraftPresence-Wow-Edition/README.md

 ## KeyBinds
 CraftPresence currently contains the following KeyBinds:

-(In v1.5.5 and Above, KeyBinds are now customized in the Accessibility Settings in the Config GUI)
+*(In v1.5.5 and Above, KeyBinds are now customized in the Accessibility Settings in the Config GUI)*

 *   `Open Config GUI` - KeyBind to Open the CraftPresence ConfigGUI (Default: GRAVE Key)

 ## Placeholders
 In some Configuration Areas, CraftPresence provides some Placeholders to make things easier:

+*(In v1.6.0 and Above, You can now define where in the Rich Presence the Messages should go)*

-(Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them)
+*(Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them)*

+### Presence Display Placeholders
+*   &DIMENSION& - The Dimension Message from your Dimension Settings, if enabled and in use
+*   &BIOME& - The Biome Message from your Biome Settings, if enabled and in use
+*   &SERVER& - The Server/SinglePlayer Message from your Server Settings, if enabled and in use
+*   &GUI& - The GUI Message from your GUI Settings, if enabled and in use
+*   &ENTITY& - The Entity/Item Message from your Advanced -> Entity/Item Setting, if enabled and in use

+*(All Placeholders must be present in one of the RPC Areas)* *(For Image Keys, it works as a priority list going in sequential order)*

 ### Main Menu Message Placeholders
 *   &IGN& - Your Minecraft Username